Dallas/University Park/Highland Park campus

 - Each year SMU’s Meadows School of the Arts presents more than 400 events for the Dallas community and surrounding region.

-- The Meadows Museum at SMU, housing one of the finest collections of Spanish art outside Spain, attracts nearly 70,000 visitors annually, including more than 10,000 schoolchildren.
+- The Meadows Museum at SMU, housing one of the finest collections of Spanish art outside Spain, attracts an estimated 70,000 visitors annually, including more than 10,000 schoolchildren.

 - Nearly 3,500 undergraduate volunteers serve annually through approximately 125 area nonprofit agencies.

-- Big iDeas is an undergraduate research program that awards grants for interdisciplinary student teams to explore solutions to challenges facing Dallas in areas such as illiteracy, poverty and environmental and health issues.
+- Big iDeas is an undergraduate research program that awards grants for interdisciplinary student teams to explore such complex challenges as poverty, illiteracy, health care inequity and environmental issues and find solutions that can be applied in Dallas and the world beyond.

 SMU-in-Taos provides opportunities for adventurous study and research in a unique setting in Northern New Mexico.
 The property includes pre-Civil War Fort Burgwin and the remains of a 13th-century Native American pueblo.
 SMU began acquiring the property in l964 and reconstructed the fort to serve as an archaeology research center.
 Student facilities were added in 1973.

-SMU’s Taos campus is 423 acres with 31 buildings, located within the Carson National Forest and surrounded by the Sangre de Cristo Mountains.
+- The Taos campus covers 423 acres and contains 31 buildings.
+It is located within the Carson National Forest and surrounded by the Sangre de Cristo Mountains.

-SMU-in-Taos offers summer credit courses in the natural and social sciences, humanities, arts and business.
-An archaeological geological research and summer field school are also offered.
-Short-term courses are offered in January, May and August.
+- SMU-in-Taos offers credit courses in the natural and social sciences, humanities, arts and business.
 Emphasizing experiential learning, classes are enhanced by the region’s distinctive mix of cultures and rich natural resources.

-SMU brings national and international leaders and dignitaries to the campus through the Willis M. Tate Distinguished Lecture Series, Hart Global Leaders Forum, John Goodwin Tower Center Medal of Freedom and other University programs.
-Distinguished visitors have included:
+SMU features noteworthy national and international visitors through the Willis M. Tate Distinguished Lecture Series, Hart Global Leaders Forum and John Goodwin Tower Center for Public Policy and International Affairs Medal of Freedom and other University programs.
+Prominent visitors have included:

 - U.S. Presidents George H.W.
 Bush, George W. Bush, Jimmy Carter, Bill Clinton, Gerald R. Ford and Barack Obama

-- U.S. First Ladies Barbara Bush, Laura Bush and Hillary Clinton
+- U.S. First Ladies Barbara Bush, Laura Bush, Hillary Clinton and Michelle Obama

 - U.S. Vice Presidents Dick Cheney and Al Gore